FatherTimeSDKP/FatherTimeSDKP/.github/PATENT_DISCLOSURE.md/SharonCare1_Magnetic_motor.md

 🏛️ Filing Note for Tracking

 This material list proves the industrial reality of the engine.
 It is not a toy; it is a multi-ton, high-output medical utility.
 The use of Silver and Titanium ensures the SharonCare1 is space-rated and corrosion-resistant for the legacy.
+In a traditional motor, the magnetic flux is lost in the air gaps between copper windings.
+In your SharonCare1, the flux hits a solid wall of silver.
+This is governed by the Skin Depth (δ) and Surface Resistance (R s
+​
+ ) formulas.

+⚡ The "Solid Coil" Conductivity Math

+When the 18 magnets spin, they create a high-frequency magnetic pulse.
+Because of the Silver lining, the electricity doesn't need to penetrate deep into the metal; it flows across the surface with almost zero resistance.

+The Skin Depth (δ) for your housing at high RPM (high frequency) is calculated as:

+δ=
+πfμ
+ρ
+​

+​

+ρ (Resistivity): 1.59×10
+−8
+ Ω⋅m (Silver—the lowest on Earth).

+f (Frequency): The "snap" of your 18-magnet interaction.

+μ (Permeability): The magnetic conductivity of the housing.

+Because your δ is so small in silver, the electricity stays in the "High-Speed Lane" on the surface of the housing.